Best Wireless Home Security Systems of 2024

 SimpliSafe is also one of the best security systems that doesn’t require a monthly contract.
 That’s why it stands out next to more traditional systems like ADT and Vivint.
 Even though it offers advanced professional monitoring, it doesn’t require you to commit long-term.
 In fact, you don’t need to commit at all because you can also self-monitor SimpliSafe.

 Let’s talk about those advanced monitoring features though, because as it stands, it’s SimpliSafe’s biggest advantage right now.
-With the mid-tier Core plan, SimpliSafe will be able to check your Smart Alarm Wireless Indoor Camera footage to verify alerts from your sensors.
-They can even use two-way talk if they see a potential burglar lurking around.
+We subscribed to the mid-tier Core plan which let SimpliSafe check our Smart Alarm Wireless Indoor Camera footage to verify alerts from our sensors.
+They also used the two-way talk on the camera to scare away potential burglars during our test break-in.
 That’s a huge step up from traditional professional monitoring.
 Plus, it’s not at all expensive.
 The Core plan costs only $31.99 per month – just a few dollars more than ADT’s entry-level option.

 SimpliSafe’s Drawbacks

-While I love SimpliSafe’s equipment variety, I’m surprised it still offers an analog keypad versus a touch screen one.
+While we love SimpliSafe’s equipment variety, we’re surprised it still offers an analog keypad versus a touch screen one.
 Even worse, you need it to make the system work, and it costs $60.
-I much prefer using the SimpliSafe app, so the keypad feels like a waste of money.
+We prefer using the SimpliSafe app, so the keypad felt like a waste of money.

 >> Learn More: Best Security System With Apps